ciur/papermerge/README.md

 document using full text search capabilities.

-It its backend is build with [Django](https://www.djangoproject.com/) and its frontend with [EmberJS](https://emberjs.com/).
+Its backend is build with [Django](https://www.djangoproject.com/) and its frontend with [EmberJS](https://emberjs.com/).

 Papermerge is actively developed.